-Explore the city via Bicycle
+Explore the city via bicycle

-During Spring in Fort Collins, as a Platinum-Level Bicycle-Friendly Community, it’s pretty evident that Fort Collins loves bikes and it's very common to see more bikes out and about than cars during the spring and summer months.
+During spring in Fort Collins, as a Platinum-Level Bicycle-Friendly Community, it’s pretty evident that Fort Collins loves bikes and it's very common to see more bikes out and about more than cars during the spring and summer months.
 Exploring Fort Collins by bike is a must-do during your spring visit to Fort Collins, and if you’re looking for the perfect joy ride, check out the Spring Creek and Poudre River paved trail systems that wind throughout town.
 Don't have your own bike?
 No problem.
-A number of shops offer rentals or try Spin Bike Share to explore the 285+ bike lanes and trails in and around Fort Collins.
+A number of shops offer rentals or try Spin Bike Share to explore the 285+ miles of bike lanes and trails in and around Fort Collins.
 Check out our cycling guides for more information about road, gravel and mountain biking options.

-Watch the Crabapple Trees bloom
+Watch the crabapple trees bloom

-As the seasons change and the temperatures rise, the crab apple trees start blooming throughout town during Spring in Fort Collins.
+As the seasons change and the temperatures rise, the crabapple trees start blooming throughout town during Spring in Fort Collins.
 Enjoy the deep pink and white flowered trees that line the streets around Colorado State University and Old Town.
 Although the blooms only last for a short time, it is a sure sign of spring, and before you know it, flowers and trees around town begin to bloom as well.
-A great way to take a tour of town and enjoy the blooming foliage is by bike.
+A great way to take a tour of the town and enjoy the blooming foliage is by bike.
 Pick up a bike map and take a spin throughout town.

 Run a 5k